rsbaher1/Pedestrian-Safety-Reporting/CONTRIBUTING.md

 - Check if the feature request was previously suggested in the ticketing system before submitting a new feature request.

 ### Testing:
 The testing is required to identify defects and ensure that the software meets the expected requirements.
+Please:
 - Create appropriate test cases under the test folder.
 - Ensure that there are no failing tests.
 - Follow unit tests naming conventions test\[Feature being tested].